ProShares - Ultra QQQ (QLD) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - Ultra QQQ (QLD) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $12.41B, listed on AMEX, carrying a beta of 2.43 to the broader market.
-ProShares Ultra QQQ seeks daily investment results, before fees and expenses, that correspond to two times (2x) the daily performance of the Nasdaq-100 Index. public since 2006-06-21.
+ProShares - Ultra QQQ (QLD) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $11.18B, listed on AMEX, carrying a beta of 2.56 to the broader market.
+The ProShares Ultra QQQ (QLD) is designed to deliver investment returns each day that are double the daily performance of the Nasdaq-100 Index, prior to accounting for any fees and expenses. public since 2006-06-21.

 - Spot Price